ClementTsang/Transcripter/README.md

 ## Development

-To work on this, clone the repo and install FFMpeg + ffprobe, then run the setup script (`setup.sh`) to download all additional required files.
-Note this script relies on `wget` to download files.
+To work on this, clone the repo and install FFMpeg + ffprobe.

 This project is written in F#, and as of writing, built on .NET Core 6.0.102.
 Personally, I wrote this on Linux and used Rider for development.